SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A ⟮c1;s2;theme⟯ or ⟮c2;s1;skin⟯ (some people differentiate, but the differences don't seem consistent) is ⟮c3;a set of visual pattern(s) (colors, icons, fonts, etc.) that determines the look and feel of a GUI⟯. ⟮hb;It may also refer to ⟮c4;the set of files that define a theme/skin.⟯⟯ lxappearace is a gtk theme switcher

+#### appearance

+##### skeuomorphs and skeuomorphicism

+A skeuomorph is a design inspired by a original design which retains elements from the original element that are no longer necessary in the new design, e.g. because it is funcionally different or in a new medium.
+Skeuomorphicism is a UI design approach that uses skeuomorphs that imitate real-life objects (though that would no longer be necessary on a digital devices).

 #### widgeting toolkits

 #### elements